interfused/erec/assets/plugins/wp-full-stripe-free/readme.txt

 == Support ==

-The free version of WP Full Stripe has limited support via our [Support Forms](https://paymentsplugin/forums/).
+The free version of WP Full Stripe has limited support via our [Support page](https://paymentsplugin.com/support/?utm_source=wordpress-org-wpfsf&utm_medium=visit-support&utm_campaign=description-page&utm_content=support-url).
 Our paid members receive fast turnaround email support as well.

 == Frequently Asked Questions ==

-We maintain a set of frequently asked questions on the [Support page](https://paymentsplugin.com/support).
+We maintain a set of frequently asked questions on the [Support page](https://paymentsplugin.com/support/?utm_source=wordpress-org-wpfsf&utm_medium=visit-faq&utm_campaign=description-page&utm_content=faq-url).

 == Changelog ==
+= 1.6.1 =
+* Removed nonce verification as it caused issues on cached websites.
+= 1.6.0 =
+* Stripe PHP client upgraded to v5.2.2 .
+* Fixed an issue related to unnecessarily sending form data to the web browser.
+* Fixed an issue related to requiring email address even if the email address field is hidden.
 = 1.5.1 =
 * Fixed an issue with the cardholder name not showing up in the card data in Stripe.
 = 1.5.0 =